core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Retrieving New Security Context Parameters {#sec-group-re-join}

 The Group Manager can assist an endpoint with an incomplete Sender Context to retrieve missing data of the Security Context and thereby become fully operational in the group again.
 The two main options for the Group Manager are described in this section: i) assignment of a new Sender ID to the endpoint (see {{new-sender-id}}); and ii) establishment of a new Security Context for the group (see {{new-sec-context}}).
-The update of the Replay Window in each of the Recipient Contexts is discussed in {{sec-synch-seq-num}}.
+The update of the Replay Window in each of the Recipient Contexts is discussed in {{ssec-loss-mutable-context}}.

 As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}) so do the relevant Recipient IDs that the other endpoints need to keep track of.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.